olufemi-builds/-Card-Portfolio-Transaction-Analytics/README.md

 - Transaction frequency by customer
 - Transaction value by customer

+The objective is to identify customer and transaction patterns that can support business decisions.

-## Card Performance
+### Card Performance

-This page focuses on card portfolio performance.
+This page focuses on the card portfolio.

 Metrics include: